Privacy Law and Data Protection

 - What privacy and data protection laws apply to your organisation

-- What “personal information” is and how to differentiate personal information “about” an individual from information “not about” an individual
+- What constitutes “personal information”, including how to distinguish information “about” an individual

 - How data breaches occur, how they must be reported under Australia’s notifiable data breaches regime, and some of the ways you can help prevent them